code-with-amitk/Code-examples/Companies-Coding-Rounds/Facebook/Rounds.md

 - *4.* How system call goes from user from kernel space?

 ### Round-4 //Coding
+- *1.* mindsweeper grid design
+- *2.* Can array is split into 2 halves

 ### Round-5 //Design
+- *1.* Design botnet. botnet can exploit 10000 low end machines to run code.
+All machines need to crawl webpage and return result.
+No machine should crawl page again.

 ### Round-6 //Networking